aaltsys/doc-newwares/setup/04_services.rst

 operational issues which require additional services codes.

-This article provides basic information about service codes, and the billing documentation provides details on using :ref:`bill-services`.
+This article provides basic information about service codes, and the billing documentation provides details on using :ref:`../billing/bill-services`.
 Please follow the referenced link to view this information.

 Example Service Codes List
 =============================